javalite/javalite/doc/How-to-release.md

 9. Generate release notes:

-       gren release -t new-tag previous-tag --override

-where `new-tag` and `previous-tag` are looked on  the [Github Releases Page](https://github.com/javalite/javalite/releases)
+	git tag -a javalite-2.4-j8 -m "release javalite-2.4-j8"

+where `javalite-2.4-j8` is a tag for a new release

+	git push origin --tags

+Generate release notes:

+	groovy ReleaseNotes.groovy olderTag newerTag

-    Ensure that issues  in the release are properly categorized by tags.
+> Ensure that issues  in the release are properly categorized by tags.
 If needed, make corrections and re-run the same command again...and again...and again...

+  After that, go to https://github.com/javalite/javalite/releases  and add the release notes, then publish the release

    Add release notes link to: